Signal Reconstruction from Phase-only Measurements: Uniqueness Condition, Minimal Measurement Number and Beyond: Comparison with previous works

-Obvious, Condition \ref{condition1}, \ref{condition2} only apply to the Fourier measurement matrix $\textbf{A}$, and it is unclear whether they can be generalized to complex signal $\x\in\mathbb{C}^d$.
-In comparison, although our Theorem \ref{T1}, \ref{T2} are not directly applicable to their real signal setting (due to the additional priori $\x\in\mathbb{R}^d$), one can straightforwardly establish the conditions for $\x\in \mathcal{W}_{\textbf{A},\mathbb{R}}$ by similar techniques in Theorem \ref{T1}, \ref{T2}.
+Obviously, Conditions \ref{condition1}-\ref{condition2} only apply to the Fourier measurement matrix $\textbf{A}$, and it is unclear whether they can be generalized to complex-valued signal $\x\in\mathbb{C}^d$.
+Although our Theorems \ref{T1}-\ref{T2} are not directly applicable to their real-valued signal setting (due to the additional priori $\x\in\mathbb{R}^d$), one can readily establish the conditions for $\x\in \mathcal{W}_{\textbf{A},\mathbb{R}}$ by techniques similar to those in Theorems \ref{T1}-\ref{T2}.
+These conditions will be presented in Theorems \ref{realcasedisd}-\ref{realdise}, with their proofs deferred to Appendix \ref{appen2}.